covidatlas/coronadatascraper/README.md

 Check out our [Getting Started](./docs/getting_started.md) guide to help get our project running on your local machine.

 ## Contributing

+All contributions are welcome!
+Make sure to read through our Contributing guide before you get started!

 You can contribute to this project in two big ways: